SulmanK/concept_visualizer/docs/backend/cloud_run/worker/main.md

 # Worker Main Module

-The Worker Main module is the entry point for the Cloud Run worker.
+The Worker Main module is the entry point for the Google Cloud Function (2nd Gen) worker.
 It handles Pub/Sub message processing, global service initialization, and task dispatching.

+## Deployment

+This worker is deployed as a Google Cloud Function (2nd Gen) triggered by Pub/Sub messages.
+The deployment uses the source-based deployment method with the `./backend` directory as the source and `handle_pubsub` as the entry point function.

 ## Main Components